fingerskier/scripturemuse/README.md

 # Scripture Muse

-Is a Bible enrighment app facilitating scripture memory and understanding.
+Is a Bible enrichment app facilitating scripture memory and understanding.

 # Texts

-There are various copyright and licensing issues with popoular Bible translations.
+There are various copyright and licensing issues with popular Bible translations.
 We avoid these issues by requiring you to enter your own text;
-a form to search using the Blue-Letter Bible web-site is provided.
+a form to search _on_ the Blue-Letter Bible web-site is provided.

 # Memorization